Key Takeaway

 You've just completed the most important thirty minutes of estate planning you'll ever do.
 What you've created isn't a full estate plan — but it's the foundation on which a full plan is built.

-Within the next month: Formalize your healthcare proxy and power of attorney with legal documents.
+Within the next month, formalize your healthcare proxy and power of attorney with legal documents.
 Many states offer free or low-cost forms, and reputable online legal services can help you create state-specific documents.

-Within the next three months: Create or update your will.
+Within the next three months, create or update your will.
 If you have minor children, this is especially urgent — your guardianship designation only has legal weight when it's in a properly executed will.

-Within the next six months: Review your beneficiary designations on retirement accounts and life insurance policies.
+Within the next six months, review your beneficiary designations on retirement accounts and life insurance policies.
 Expand your financial snapshot into a more detailed inventory.
 Consider whether a trust makes sense for your situation.

-Within the next year: Build a complete emergency binder or use a digital tool to organize all your important information in one accessible place.
+Within the next year, build a complete emergency binder or use a digital tool to organize all your important information in one accessible place.

+Don't let perfect be the enemy of good.
+You might be thinking that you didn't do this perfectly, or that you're not sure about your guardian choice, or that your financial snapshot is incomplete.
 That's fine.
 A rough plan that exists is infinitely better than a perfect plan that doesn't.
 You can refine your decisions over time.
 What matters is that you've started — and that someone you trust knows the basics.

 Why This Matters More Than You Think